rust-osdev/uefi-rs/CONTRIBUTING.md

 You can apply the standard style to the whole package by running `cargo fmt --all`.

+### Rustdoc

+Start each rustdoc comment with a short, complete summary sentence.
+The summary should normally fit on one line and must not exceed two lines at 80 columns.
+Put additional explanation in a separate paragraph.

+Use standard sections for API contracts:

+- Use `# Arguments` when parameters need explanation beyond their names and types.
+Describe parameters as ``- `name`: description.``
+- Use `# Returns` when the return value is not clear from the summary and type.
+- Use `# Errors` for meaningful failure conditions of fallible APIs.
+Link to specific UEFI status values where applicable, and do not list successful statuses.
+- Use `# Panics` and `# Safety` for their respective contracts.
+- Use `# Example` for one example and `# Examples` for multiple examples.

+Prefer these sections over embedding contract details in general prose.
+Avoid generic `# Description` and `# Details` sections; put that information in the introductory paragraphs instead.

 [style]: https://github.com/rust-lang-nursery/fmt-rfcs/blob/master/guide/guide.md

 ## UEFI pitfalls